Zultra1/Zultra-Antivirus/README.md

 # Zultra Antivirus
 An Antivirus app.
 Not too simple but it works.

+To install the app go to the [Installation page.](https://github.com/Zultra1/Zultra-Antivirus/blob/main/Installation.md)

 ****NOTES⚠️*****
 This app does not have a 100% Protection gurantee.
 This app is currently in alpha.
 We recommend that that you use another antivirus as this app is currently in alpha.